 - Object recognition

-- Decision-making based on prior knowledge of the object's properties
+- Decision-making based on prior knowledge of the object's properties and behaviors

 We will take a look at these "must do's" in the following sections.